Edward Norton: Public image

 Norton has been regarded as one of the most talented actors of his generation.
 The Daily Telegraph observed that "the tag 'finest actor of his generation' clings to him wherever he goes".
 In The Observer, Peter Preston noted that his image was unlike that of conventional screen "stars" because his most memorable characters are unlikeable, specifically a neo-Nazi in American History X. Preston likened his characters to those played by Dustin Hoffman and Robert De Niro, whom Norton admires.
 Interview magazine commented that Norton has successfully portrayed a wide range of roles and found it impossible to simply characterize him as a leading man, a villain, or a character actor.

 Despite critical plaudits, Norton is scornful of being seen as a Hollywood A-lister.
 He feels it necessary to keep his off-screen life to himself and opts for a "normal life."
 As soon as his career took off in the late 1990s, Norton asserted that, "If I ever have to stop taking the subway, I'm gonna have a heart attack."
 AllMovie remarked that Norton attained "almost instant stardom" following his 1996 film debut in Primal Fear and could have risen to even greater fame.
 The Daily Telegraph attributed Norton's lack of interest in celebrity status to his family of "distinguished political and social activists."
-Sharing the same sentiment, Forbes complimented Norton as "a far cry" from celebrities who do charity works "with a keen eye to furthering their personal brand," citing his involvements in community planning and social entrepreneurship even before his film career.
+Sharing the same sentiment, Forbes complimented Norton as "a far cry" from celebrities who do charity work "with a keen eye to furthering their personal brand," citing his involvement in community planning and social entrepreneurship even before his film career.